Customised Ring Setting to Unique Inspired Design

-Now that you have chosen the ideal stone, either a round brilliant diamond or coloured gemstone.
-Ring setting is more than just a means of securing the precious stone in place.
-It plays an important part in the design of the jewellery, a key point to note during the process of customised engagement ring, which either bring out the brilliance in the stone or waste it.
+Now that you have chosen the ideal gem, either cushion royal blue sapphire or greyish spinel.
+The ring setting is more than just a means of securing the precious gem in place.
+It plays an important part in the design of the jewellery, a key point to note during the process of engagement ring, which either brings out the brilliance in the stone or waste it.

-Classic setting commonly use with transparent faceted stones as it elevates and displays the stone while keeping the surrounding metal to a minimum.
-The prongs are attached to a bezel to maintain shape and stability, and at least four claw design should hold the stone.
-With six claw design, it gives additional security and protection to the stone, an ideal setting for round diamond which appear to look rounder as compared to four prong setting.
+The classic setting is commonly used with transparent faceted stones as it elevates and displays the stone while keeping the surrounding metal to a minimum.
+The prongs are attached to a bezel to maintain shape and stability, and at least four-prong design should hold the stone.
+With six prong design, it gives additional security and protection to the stone, an ideal setting for round diamond which appear to look rounder as compared to four-prong setting.

 Decorative detail can be added, such as splitting the prongs to create forked claws or setting small diamonds into the top of the claws.
 This Halo setting is designed to make the main stone look larger than it really is.

 This relies on the tension of the shank to keep the stone in place with just two points of contact securing it.
 The main stone appears to be “floating” between the contact point of the ring.
 This method required certain amount of pressure on the main stone, it is recommended to use diamond or coloured gemstones with higher durability such as Sapphire, Ruby, and Spinel.

 Tension setting exposes a full view of the diamond, from the girdle to culet, compared to other ring setting methods.
 With maximum light entering the diamond, it brings out the brilliance and fire of the diamonds.